Aristotle's biology: On medieval science

-When the Christian Alfonso VI of Castile retook the Kingdom of Toledo from the Moors in 1085, an Arabic translation of Aristotle's works, with commentaries by Avicenna and Averroes emerged into European medieval scholarship.
+When the Christian king Alfonso VI of Castile conquered Toledo from the Moors in 1085, an Arabic translation of Aristotle's works, with commentaries by Avicenna and Averroes emerged into European medieval scholarship.
 Michael Scot translated much of Aristotle's biology into Latin, c.
 1225, along with many of Averroes's commentaries.
 Albertus Magnus commented extensively on Aristotle, but added his own zoological observations and an encyclopedia of animals based on Thomas of Cantimpré.
 Later in the 13th century, Thomas Aquinas merged Aristotle's metaphysics with Christian theology.
 Whereas Albert had treated Aristotle's biology as science, writing that experiment was the only safe guide and joining in with the types of observation that Aristotle had made, Aquinas saw Aristotle purely as theory, and Aristotelian thought became associated with scholasticism.
 The scholastic natural philosophy curriculum omitted most of Aristotle's biology, but included On the Soul.

 On Renaissance science

 Renaissance zoologists made use of Aristotle's zoology in two ways.
 Especially in Italy, scholars such as Pietro Pomponazzi and Agostino Nifo lectured and wrote commentaries on Aristotle.
 Elsewhere, authors used Aristotle as one of their sources, alongside their own and their colleagues' observations, to create new encyclopedias such as Konrad Gessner's 1551 Historia Animalium.
 The title and the philosophical approach were Aristotelian, but the work was largely new.
 Edward Wotton similarly helped to found modern zoology by arranging the animals according to Aristotle's theories, separating out folklore from his 1552 De differentiis animalium.
+Aristotle's system of classification had thus remained influential for many centuries.